pytorch/ignite/docs/source/quickstart.rst

     trainer.add_event_handler(Events.ITERATION_COMPLETED, log_training_loss)

-When an epoch ends we want compute training and validation metrics [#f1]_.
-For that purpose we can run previously defined ``evaluator`` on ``train_loader`` and ``val_loader``.
+When an epoch ends, we want to compute training and validation metrics [#f1]_.
+For that purpose, we can run previously defined
+``evaluator`` on ``train_loader`` and ``val_loader``.
 Therefore we attach two additional handlers to the trainer on epoch complete event: